tamhinsf/QuickTeams/README.md

      * clone - clone this team into a new one.
 We'll ask you for the name of the new team and the parts you want to clone.
      * archive - archive this team
      * unarchive - unarchive this team
+     * download - download an entire Team's messages, metadata about both the Team and its channels, and membership information
      * delete - delete this team
      * switch - change to another team
+     * channel - create a new channel or download an individual channel's messages and metadata
      * exit - leave the application
 * Go back to the Microsoft Team app and explore the results of the actions you started from Quick Teams!